kambiz1363/Apache-Kafka/README.md

 You must automatically discover and monitor Kafka servers and track resource utilization details, such as memory, CPU, and disk growth, over time; this will ensure that you don't run out of resources.

-#### Summary
+#### Also
-At this point, we have installed, configured, and tested Kafka on a Ubuntu 16.04 server.
-You can adapt the setup to make use of it in your production environment.
  To learn more about how to install Kafka [check out the this link](https://github.com/kambiz1363/Install-Apache-Kafka-on-Ubuntu).

 -------------